langdon/summit-2015-lab-15812/libvirt/labs/lab2/chapter2.md

 composing Dockerfiles and explore how to avoid those mistakes.
 In lab 3 we will decompose the application into more manageable pieces.

+This lab should be performed on dev.example.com unless otherwise instructed.

+Username: root; Password: redhat

 Expected completion: 20-25 minutes

 Agenda: